openxthinking/bullet-docs/docs/update.md

 ## Step 2: Set up
-While some basic information, such as your store name, collections, and product names will appear in this version if you preview it using the <kbd>actions</kbd> menu for the unpublished version, you’ll likely notice that your theme is in its default state.
+While some basic information, such as your store name, collections, and product names will appear in this version if you preview it using the <kbd class="grey">•••</kbd> (Actions) menu for the unpublished version, you’ll likely notice that your theme is in its default state.

 ### Theme editor
 ?> This method is recommended.
 You won't run into errors or incompatibilities.